jpikl/mmvv/docs/reference/rew-x.md

 The `!` marker denotes an external command.

-Let's call the standard `seq` command instead of the built-in `rew seq`.
+Here, we call the system `seq` command instead of the built-in `rew seq`.

 ```sh
 rew x '{!seq 1 3}. {}'